gakalmar/Notes/JS_Useful_Functions.md

     let date2 = new Date(`1986-10-4`);
     let age = (date1 - date2)*1000*60*60*24*365         //Substract 2 dates and multiply the result in millisecs until you get years (use Math.floor() to get whole numbers)

-# NextGen functions / Callback builtins
+# NextGen functions

+    FOR EACH
+    arr.forEach(callback[, thisArg])                    //Executes the provided function once for each array element. arr.forEach(item => {//dothis//})                   //the default parameters are item - current item; index - it's index; sourcearr - the array it's from arr.forEach(callback(item, index, sourcearr))       //the default parameters are item - current item; index - it's index; sourcearr - the array it's from

+    MAP
+    map(callback[, thisArg])                            //Creates a new array with the results of calling the provided function on every element in the array.

+    FILTER
+    filter(callback[, thisArg])                         //Creates a new array with all elements that pass the test implemented by the provided function.

+    REDUCE
+    reduce(callback[, initialValue])                    //Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

+    FIND
-    forEach(callback[, thisArg])                        //Executes the provided function once for each array element. map(callback[, thisArg])                            //Creates a new array with the results of calling the provided function on every element in the array. filter(callback[, thisArg])                         //Creates a new array with all elements that pass the test implemented by the provided function. reduce(callback[, initialValue])                    //Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value. find(callback[, thisArg])                           //Returns the value of the first element in the array that satisfies the provided testing function. findIndex(callback[, thisArg])                      //Returns the index of the first element in the array that satisfies the provided testing function, or -1 if no element satisfies the test.
+    find(callback[, thisArg])                           //Returns the value of the first element in the array that satisfies the provided testing function. findIndex(callback[, thisArg])                      //Returns the index of the first element in the array that satisfies the provided testing function, or -1 if no element satisfies the test.

-    console.count()                                     //logs and also adds a counter when logged (eg. console.count("x")) => this will log: "x: 1 \nl x: 2... x: 5"
+# Callback builtins

-    Object.keys(myObj)                                  //returns the keys of an object inside the parentheses Object.values(myObj)                                //returns the values of an object inside the parentheses Object.entries(myObj)                               //returns entries (key-value pairs) as an array, each value pair is also an array of 2 elements. [["key1", "value1"], ["key2", "value2"], ["key3", "value3"]] number.toString()                                   //converts a string or variable into a number array.toString()                                    //returns a string in this format "item1,item2,item3" string.split(", ")                                  //create an array from a string.
-Opposite of arr.join("") string.split(" ", 3)                                //The second parameter show how long the return array should be maximum (3 items) arr.replace                                         //this doesn't exist, use the index number instead to declara a new value to it (eg arr[0] = "New item" => this will be new 0th item in the array) arr.splice(start, end, item1,...itemn)              //remove elements from list from 'start' (included) to 'end'(not included).
+    Object.keys(myObj)                                  //returns the keys of an object inside the parentheses Object.values(myObj)                                //returns the values of an object inside the parentheses Object.entries(myObj)                               //returns entries (key-value pairs) as an array, each value pair is also an array of 2 elements. [["key1", "value1"], ["key2", "value2"], ["key3", "value3"]]

+    (number).toString()                                 //converts a string or variable into a number.
+NOTE the number has to be within parentheses, otherwise it's interpreted as a decimal point array.toString()                                    //returns a string in this format "item1,item2,item3"

+    string.split(", ")                                  //create an array from a string.
+Opposite of arr.join("") string.split(" ", 3)                                //The second parameter show how long the return array should be maximum (3 items)

+    arr.replace                                         //this doesn't exist, only with strings.
+Use the index number instead to declara a new value to it (eg arr[0] = "New item" => this will be new 0th item in the array) arr.splice(start, end, item1,...itemn)              //remove elements from list from 'start' (included) to 'end'(not included).
 Then add all the elements listed after it in the parameters arr.slice(start, end)                               //creates new arraw from "arr", from start (included) to end(not included) arr.slice(0, 3)                                     //returns items [0],[1] and [2] in a new array arr.slice(-2,)                                      //returns items [-2] (=semi-last) to the last item (because there is no second argument) in a new array arr.join("")                                        //joins elements from an array using what is inside the parentheses.
-Opposite of string.split("") string.repeat(n)                                    //multiply a string n times
+Opposite of string.split("") str.slice(start, end)                               //returns the substring starting and including 'start' to ending but NOT including 'end'.
+By default end is to the end of the string if no data is added as input string.repeat(n)                                    //multiply a string n times

     Math.max(...arr)                                    // ... is the spread operator or syntax, creates a set of numbers from an array to be used as the input for Math.max(), which doesn't take arrays directly
     Math.pow(num, pow)                                  //turn a number to it's power (eg num = 2, pow =3 => 2^3 = 8)

     arr.includes(item, from)                            //search for 'item' in arr, an if it's in the array, it returns true, otherwise -1 (not false!!!) str.includes(substr, pos)                           //search for 'substr' in 'str' and if it's in the array, it returns true, otherwise false. 'pos' only searches from and including that index arr.indexOf(item, from) / arr.lastIndexOf(item)     //returns the index of the first/last item in the array with value 'item' - 'from' is optional to specify which index to start the searth at str.startsWith(str) / str.endsWith(str)             //true - if str starts/ends with substr; false - if not

+    arr.sort()                                          //sorts arr's values in an alphabetical number arr.sort((a, b) => a - b)                           //sort by ascending order arr.sort((a, b) => b - a)                           //sort by desending order arr.sort(func)                                      //to use it for other that default, you need to add a compare function (compares 2 numbers, which is used by sort algorithm for all the elements autoamtically): function compare(a, b){
+                                                                // if result < 0 (negative) -> a is first
+                                                                // if result = 0 -> no change
+                                                                // if result > 0 (positive) -> b is first
+                                                                return a-b      //eg a = 10, b = 5 -> a - b = positive, so b (5) will be the first element, and a (10) will come after
+                                                            }
+    arr.reverse()                                       //reverses and array in place and returns it (no new array is created!)